Blocking Facebook's Tracking and Surveillance: A Comprehensive Approach

 One of the most important defenses against Facebook is your web browser.
 Because Facebook tracking beacons are scattered all over the web, your browser presents a large attack surface.
 Privacy-enhancing browser extensions can intercept and block tracking attempts from Facebook and other companies.
 Installing some or all of these extensions is part of an effective privacy strategy, especially if you aren't able to install a DNS sinkhole or add rules to your firewall.

-Firefox and Chrome both have repositories full of available add-ons (if you're using Internet Explorer or Edge, consider switching to Firefox).
+Firefox, Chrome, and Safari all have repositories full of available add-ons (if you're using Internet Explorer or Edge, consider switching to Firefox).
 Here are a few suggestions:

 Disconnect Facebook - Chrome